Mehdi

 Less a portfolio, more a working record.

-Each project here began with a real question encountered in practice: what is breaking, what does the evidence say, and what would a better implementation actually look like at the point of care.
+Each project here began with a problem I hit in practice — on a factory floor, in a hospital, or inside a PBM workflow — and a question: what’s breaking, what does the evidence say, and what would a better implementation actually look like.

 Clinical pharmacy,